robmanganelly/coderesbackend/README.md

 ## Docker Section

+Since this project uses node 16.3.1, maybe you should have another version installed on your machine, so

 If you prefer to use a [dockerized](https://docs.docker.com/ "Docker Official Documentation") version of this server, please refer to [the docker hub image](https://hub.docker.com/repository/docker/robmanganelly/code-tricks "https://hub.docker.com/r/robmanganelly/code-tricks").
 The dockerized __"latest"__ version is intended only for __production__ server, and you can use it with your own cluster and keys by passing the [environment variables](#environment) while running

 To use the dockerized version locally: